 The program has been granted provisional accreditation, which is the standard for all new programs.
 Please see the Accreditation section of the website for more information.

-Applications for the class beginning in January of 2015 are now available on CASPA.
+Yes, applications for the cohort beginning in January of 2016 will be available in April on CASPA.
 A supplemental application is also required.

 Applications must be submitted through the Centralized Application Service for Physician Assistants (CASPA) https://portal.caspaonline.org/ .
 Those applications are reviewed and either rejected or the applicant will be notified and sent the Clarkson PA program supplemental application.
 The supplemental application is then completed and sent back to the program with an application fee of $50.
 At that point, the entire application is reviewed and invitations for interviews are extended and those that are not offered an interview are notified.
 For more information please visit the Admissions section of our website.